shimaore/frantic-team/index.coffee.md

       model =
         comment: comment
         continuous: true
-        target: name

-Remove authorization from the source, because...
+Remove authorization from the source and target, because...

+        target:
+          url: url.format
+            protocol: target.protocol
+            host: target.host
+            pathname: name
         source:
           url: url.format
             protocol: source.protocol
             host: source.host
             pathname: name

-...even with CouchDB 1.6.1 we still have the issue with CouchDB not properly managing authorization headers when a username and password are provided in the original URI that contains "special" characters (like `@` or space).
+...even with CouchDB ~~1.6.1~~ 2.1.1 we still have the issue with CouchDB not properly managing authorization headers when a username and password are provided in the original URI that contains "special" characters (like `@` or space).
 So let's handle it ourselves.

       if source.auth?
         auth = (new Buffer source.auth).toString 'base64'
         debug "Encoded `#{source.auth}` of `#{prefix_source}` as `#{auth}`." model.source.headers =
+          Authorization: "Basic #{auth}"

+      if target.auth?
+        auth = (new Buffer target.auth).toString 'base64'
+        debug "Encoded `#{target.auth}` of `#{prefix_target}` as `#{auth}`." model.target.headers =
           Authorization: "Basic #{auth}"

 Let the callback add any field they'd like.